 2 tablespoons chopped chives or garlic chives

 * When Butternut squash is in season, I buy one large squash and peel and chop into bite sized chunks.
 Lay in single layer on sheet pan and freeze.
 When frozen, put into an air tight container or use a vacuum sealer such as the Food Saver.
 Put back into your freezer.
 Now your chunks are ready for risotto, soups, or any recipe which calls for them and your work is done and you can remove only what you need.

 In a medium-sized saucepan over medium-high, heat chicken broth and keep warm over low heat.

 In a large heavy saucepan over medium heat, melt 4 tablespoons of butter; add onion and diced butternut squash pieces.
 Cook until onions are translucent, approximately 5 minutes.

 Add arborio rice and cook 1 to 2 minutes, making sure all the grains are well coated (toasting the rice in melted butter keeps it from getting mushy).

 Add wine and cook, stirring constantly until wine has been completely absorbed by the rice or evaporated.

 During the last minutes of cooking, add remaining 2 tablespoons of butter, 1/3 cup Parmesan cheese, and chives.
-At this point the rice should have a creamy consistency (it should be tender, but firm to the bite.
+At this point the rice should have a creamy consistency (it should be tender, but firm to the bite).
 Add salt to taste.
 Remove from heat.

 Serve with remaining grated Parmesan cheese.